SystemsGenetics/KINC/src/README.txt

 -----------
 ACE does not provide any data or analytical plugins but it does have a functioning console and can identify existing accelerated computing infrastructure on the machine.
 The ACE binary is in the 'run' directory.
-T run ACE, execute the following
+To run ACE, execute the following

   ./run/ace